 Some people, however, insists that only cross-state California road trips give you a full grasp of all the treasures of the Golden State.
-With flexibility and spontaneity of self-driving tours, I find it impossible to disagree.
-But while you can talk endlessly about routes and drives, here are three of the best cross-state California road trips to start off.
+With flexibility and spontaneity of the self-driving tours, I find it impossible to disagree.
+But while you can talk endlessly about the routes and drives, here are 3 of the best cross-state California road trips to start you off.

-The California Coast Road Trip from San Diego to Eureka
+California Coast Road Trip from San Diego to Eureka

-Starting in San Diego and going to Eureka, this road trip encompasses some of the most prominent areas of California.
+Starting in San Diego and going all the way to Eureka, this road trip encompasses some of the most prominent areas of California.
 Moreover, the route provides the best way to experience California like a local.
 We are talking about innumerable beaches that spread for hundreds of miles.

 Dozens of remarkable places dot the California Coast road trip.
 You will need at least a few weeks to explore all of them.
-Sadly, this option doesn’t work for all California road trippers.
-However, you can skip some of these places and stop only at those ones that are of particular interest to you.
+Sadly, this option doesn’t work for the majority of the California roadtrippers.
+Thus, you may want to skip some of these places and stop only at those that are of particular interest to you.

 Eastern California Road Trip from Los Angeles to Lassen Volcano

 You can rightfully call the cross-country California road trip from Los Angeles to Lassen Volcano a national park drive.
 Three out of nine California national parks are located along this route.
-Moreover, the Eastern California road trip includes iconic lakes, mountains and national monuments with some of the best hikes in the state.
+Moreover, the Eastern California road trip includes iconic lakes, mountains, and national monuments with some of the best hikes in the state.

 Cross-State California Road Trip from Los Angeles to Sacramento

-One of the least popular cross-state California road trips, a drive from Los Angeles to Sacramento is wrongfully viewed as the route for truckers.
+One of the least popular cross-state California road trips, a drive from Los Angeles to Sacramento is wrongfully viewed as a route for truckers.
 While covering this distance via Interstate 5 can indeed save you time, Highway 99 is what you should aim for.